 “The project was truly successful.
 It was probably the first condo building built in Burlington in 20 years.
-It’s a prominent address on Lakeshore Rd., with amenities (indoor pool) that were unheard of at the time for a 10-unit structure.
+It’s a prominent address on Lakeshore Rd., with amenities (indoor pool) that were unheard of at the time for a 116 unit building with 10 Townhouses.
 These traditional brick buildings,” he muses, “there’s something to be said about them.”

 The company’s next two buildings, incorporated lessons learned from the first one.
 Bunton’s Wharf was notable for the commercial space included on the ground floor.
 The family expanded on the theme when designing The Baxter, a striking, multi-terraced residence with street-level restaurants and retail that further stimulated local business and street traffic.

 “The Baxter was our third building in Burlington, again a mixed-use building with commercial at the bottom,” Vince says. “(There’s) more commercial there than at Bunton’s because it worked so well.
 Again the name is one of the original pioneers of Burlington.
 He controlled one of the wharfs in Burlington so we named adjacent buildings after rival wharf owners.”

 “People love the architectural look of Baxter with different terracing and obviously the commercial aspect at the bottom with various restaurants and shops.
 It’s a very interesting building,“Rob says.